Logo XpertSource

 The maximum amortization period depends on your initial down payment

-What is the maximum amortization period for a mortgage?
+What is the maximum amortization period?

 Amortization period20 years30 years10 years

-Annual interest rate3.5%3.5% -
+Annual interest rate3.5%3.5%-

 Total interest paid$137,166$215,796$78,630

-So which mortgage amortization period should you choose?
+So, which mortgage amortization period should you choose?

 The advantages of a short amortization period

-Short-term amortization is preferred primarily due to:
+Short-term amortization is often preferred for the following reasons:

 The benefits of long-term amortization

-• Amount borrowed: $350,000
+• Loan amount: $350,000

 • Annual interest rate: 3.5%